 LACMTA is extending the L (formerly Gold) Line from the current terminus of Azusa Station to the City of Montclair.
 The Metro Gold Line Foothill Extension Construction Authority (MGLFECA) is an independent transportation planning, design and construction agency created in 1998 by the California State legislature to resume design, contracting, and construction of the Los Angeles to Pasadena Metro Gold Line.
 The initial 13.7-mile, Los Angeles to Pasadena Metro Gold Line was completed and opened in 2003.
 Phase 2A of the Foothill Extension project was completed in March 2016 and extended the Gold Line from Pasadena to Azusa.
 Once construction of Phase 2B is complete, the MGLFECA will transfer the project to LACMTA to operate.
 In August 2019, the MGLFECA awarded the design build contract to the Kiewitt Parsons Joint Venture.
-Due to funding issues, the current terminus of the new alignment was changed to

-Pomona Station with a contract option to build to Montclair if the MGLFECA can secure additional funding.
+Due to funding issues, the current terminus of the new alignment was changed to Pomona Station with a contract option to build it to Montclair if the MGLFECA can secure additional funding.
 Metro Rail from Glendora to Pomona is currently under construction and is expected to be completed by 2025.
 Extension of the rail service further east from Pomona to Montclair will be completed by 2028.
 All 19 bridges from Glendora to Pomona are now completed.
-More than two-thirds of the new light rail tracks have been installed and crews are about halfway complete with construction for the four new light rail stations underway in the cities of Glendora, San Dimas, La Verne, and Pomona.
 All four stations will be center platform stations, with a track on each side - one for westbound trains, and one for eastbound trains.
-The 9.1-mile, four-station Glendora to Pomona project is now 71% complete and continues to remain on budget and on schedule for substantial completion in early-January 2025.
+The 9.1-mile, four-station Glendora to Pomona project continues to remain on budget and on schedule for substantial completion in early-January 2025.